polterguy/phosphorusfive/README.md

       innerValue:I was clicked!
 ```

-If you type in the above code in the Evaluator of System 42, it will create an ajax
+If you type in the above code in the Evaluator of System42, it will create an ajax
 widget for you on your page.

-If you wish to have more samples for how to use phosphorus.ajax, you can check out the
+If you wish to have more samples for how to use p5.ajax, you can check out the
-*"p5.ajax-samples"* project by opening up the *"p5.sln"* file.
+*"p5.ajax-samples"* project by opening up the *"p5.sln"* file, and set the *"p5.ajax-samples"*
+project as your *"Startup project"*.

 ## The literal, container and void widgets